GoldenCookie/BlackBerryApp/README.md

 <strong>Supported:</strong>

-Google Chrome

-Blackberry Playbook
+Google Chrome, clone the repository and click index.html file

-Follow the instructions in the file <em> How to get this App on a PlayBook.doc </em>
+Blackberry Playbook , Follow the instructions in the file <em> How to get this App on a PlayBook.doc </em>